Por ella soy Eva

 Por Ella Soy Eva (International Title: Me, Her... and Eva!, / Lit: For Her, I’m Eva) is a Mexican telenovela produced by Rosy Ocampo for Televisa based on the Colombian soap opera En los tacones de Eva.

-Starring Lucero, Jaime Camil, Jesús Ochoa, and Patricia Navidad as the main protagonists; with the first actresses Leticia Perdigón and Helena Rojo as the co-protagonists; while Mariana Seoane, Marcelo Córdoba, Luis Manuel Ávila, and Roberto Ballesteros as the main antagonists.
-With the stellar performances of Carlos de la Mota, Pablo Valentín, Tiaré Scanda, Dalilah Polanco, Ferdinando Valencia and the first actors Manuel Ojeda and Carlos Bracho; with the special participations of Christina Pastor, Martha Julia, Latín Lover, Eduardo Santamarina, Otto Sirgo, Fabiola Guajardo, María Isabel Benet, and Susana Zabaleta.
+Starring Lucero, Jaime Camil, Jesús Ochoa, and Patricia Navidad as the main protagonists, actresses Leticia Perdigón and Helena Rojo as the co-protagonists, and Mariana Seoane, Marcelo Córdoba, Luis Manuel Ávila, and Roberto Ballesteros as the main antagonists.
+Also appearing were Carlos de la Mota, Pablo Valentín, Tiaré Scanda, Dalilah Polanco, Ferdinando Valencia, Manuel Ojeda and Carlos Bracho; as well as appearances by Christina Pastor, Martha Julia, Latín Lover, Eduardo Santamarina, Otto Sirgo, Fabiola Guajardo, María Isabel Benet, and Susana Zabaleta.

 On February 20, 2012, Canal de las Estrellas started broadcasting Por ella soy Eva weeknights at 8:15pm, replacing Una familia con suerte.
 The last episode was broadcast on October 7, with Porque el amor manda replacing it the following day.
 Production of Por Ella Soy Eva officially started on November 15, 2011.

 As part of the 2012–2013 schedule, Univision confirmed a primetime broadcast of Por ella soy Eva.
 The first promo was broadcast on June 10, 2012.
 Prior to the premiere, a sneak peek was shown on July 10.

 On July 16, Univision started broadcasting Por ella soy Eva weeknights at 8pm/7c, replacing one hour of Un Refugio para el Amor.
 The last episode was broadcast on March 8, 2013, with Porque el amor manda replacing it on March 11.